poberherr/my-transaction-service/README.md

     It basically took me the first two days to get used to Java again (last time I was still in University);
     Most time I needed was to find out which frameworks to use, which tools and to adapt my coding style back to Java.

--I did't have the time to code more test - which I really would have liked.
+- I did't have the time to code more test - which I really would have liked.
 Also some functional tests instead of just simpler unit tests.